mattallen-it/mrtg-az900-the-bridge/README.md

 ## Certification Alignment

-This project follows the Microsoft AZ-900 skills measured as of **January 14, 2026**.
+This project was aligned with the Microsoft AZ-900 skills measured published on **January 14, 2026**.

 | Exam Domain | Weight |
 |---|---:|